Aurorasphere/Zig-Coreutils/README.md

 A Zig implementation of common UNIX command-line utilities.

 > [!CAUTION]
 > **_work in progress_** - it may contains bugs, unoptimized implementations or stubs instead of real functionalities.
+> NOT EVERY ARCHITECHTURE/UNIX SYSTEM SUPPORTED! due to a limitation of LLVM architechture/ABI support.

 ## Overview